midas-network/covid19-scenario-modeling-hub_archive/README.md

 *   **Testing-Trace-Isolate:** constant at baseline levels
 *   **Masking:** adherence to these measures steps down from baseline to an additional 5% below the lowest levels seen since September 2020 in a particular jurisdiction over two one-month steps
 *   **Vaccine efficacy**: 95% after two doses, 50% after one dose, doses 3.5 weeks apart.
-*   **Vaccine availability**: Actually distributed doses in December (approx.), 12.5 million courses in January, 25 million per month thereafter
+*   **Vaccine availability**: Actually distributed doses in December (approx.), 12.5 million courses in January, 25 million courses per month thereafter
-*   **Vaccine hesitancy:** no more than 50% of any priority group accepts the vaccine.
+*   **Vaccine hesitancy:** no more than 50% of any priority group accepts the vaccine

 Social Distancing Measures: Current elevated state orders in regards to NPIs go on for stated length, or 3 weeks if length unstated
 After 3 weeks, interventions step down from baseline to the lowest levels seen since May 2020 in a particular jurisdiction, over 2 one month steps.